keijiro/ColorSuite/README.md

 - White balance adjustment (color temperature and green-magenta tint)
 - Color saturation adjustment
 - Tone curves (individual RGB channels and RGB-combined)
-- Dither (ordered and triangular)
+- Dither (ordered dither or triangular PDF dither)

 The ColorSuite component has a box at the bottom of the inspector, and it shows the list of functions that are currently activated.
-It's useful to know how the shader works under the current configuration.
+It's useful to know how the shader works for the current configuration.

 ![Inspector][Inspector]